Am I an a**hole?

-This week I’ve plowed through The No Asshole Rule: Building a Civilized Workplace and Surviving One That Isn’t by Robert Sutton.
-Not since reading Psychopaths in Suits, have I been so riveted to a book on workplace behavior and psychology.
+This week I've plowed through The No Asshole Rule: Building a Civilized Workplace and Surviving One That Isn't by Robert Sutton.
+Not since reading Snakes in Suits: When Psychopaths Go To Work, have I been so riveted to a book on workplace behavior and psychology.

 For years, I've assumed (no one gave me) the stress of the success or failure of an organization.
 I watched as many of my co-workers were eaten alive by the stress of the job and I myself have suffered terrible setbacks as well.

 Perhaps I'm mellowing with 2 decades of workplace drama behind me, but the fact is that I am just as passionate about the work I do today as I was a decade ago.
 I don't excuse my passion, nor do I ever hide it.
 However, I have grown to become emotionally attached to issues and responsibilities that co-workers are going to drive the definition and execution of.

 The result is success!
 I'm exceeding my 4th quarter goals right now, making a huge impact in my company, and not being viewed (entirely) as an a**hole as I may have been in the past.
 I'm trusting people to make decisions around me, even when I don't agree.
 I'd never put the business or a client in danger, but I also want folks to not have to look over their shoulder or worry about what my opinion might be.